khulnasoft-lab/design.khulnasoft.com/contents/content/voice-tone.md

 There are two options:

-* Use a complete phrase for a human feel.
-   * E.g. “The pipeline has been scheduled.”
-   * This is ideal for the UI, when using a phrase is possible without being overly wordy.
-* When extreme brevity is the priority, use only the noun and verb (omitting articles and prepositions).
+* When brevity is the priority, use only the noun and verb (omitting articles and prepositions); for example, “Pipeline scheduled.”
-   * E.g. “Pipeline scheduled.”
+* When you want to use a complete phrase for a human feel, use a full phrase; for example, “The pipeline has been scheduled.”

 ### Distant past (earlier than instant feedback)